IBM/maximo-labs/docs/introduction.md

 # Overview

-In this hands-on lab module you will get a quick introduction to IBM Maximo Asset Monitor.
+In this lab you will get a quick introduction to IBM Maximo Asset Monitor.
 You will learn about Monitor's capabilities:

 * Included services.
 * How to create view summary and asset dashboards
 * Create summary and asset dashboard to view asset condition metrics and related asset operational status.

-## Getting Started
-In this section, attendees logs into the Maximo Asset Monitor solution using a shared "thinkiot" user Open browser
-Go to ibm.biz shortcut
-Log in
+## Before You Begin
+This lab requires that you:
+1. Have the pre-requisites required for [all labs](../facilitator_instructions)

 ## Exploring the robot data metrics
 In this section the attendees will explore  the robot arm entity type, metrics and dimensions